JanakPatel18/Bitcoin-Predictive-Analysis-and-Visualization/README.md

 ## Description of the source of data
 Data is available on Kaggle at [Bitcoin Historical Data](https://www.kaggle.com/mczielinski/bitcoin-historical-data)

-##  Description of the communication protocols
-Our team has created a group chat via Slack and is meeting on days that we do not have class.

-## Team Member Roles

-Janak -  Square

-Anuradha - Tringle

-Mark - Triangle

-Uttam - Circle

-Sherin - X

 ## Questions we would like to answer with the data:
+1)  How was Bitcoin journey over the last decade?

-1)  How has Bitcoin's price in USD varied over time?
+2)  How has Bitcoin's price in USD varied over time?
-2)  Can we predict Bitcoin's price in the future based prices from the previous days, months, or years?
+3)  Can we predict Bitcoin's price in the future based prices from the previous days, months, or years?
-3)  How has trading volume affected the price previously and how does it affect the price now?

 ## Technologies Used: